 Am I too old for implants?

-The cost of implants varies depending on the number of implants you need, the condition of your teeth and jawbone, and the type of replacement teeth your dentist builds.
-Often the cost is not much more than the cost of permanent bridgework and our office has a “Pay It Once” Policy.
+The cost varies depending on how many you receive, the type of prosthetic used, and the condition of your jawbone and teeth.
+Most often it is not much more than the cost of permanent bridgework.
+Our office does have a “Pay It Once” policy.

 Why are implants expensive?

 The procedure requires three specialists, a surgeon to place the implants into your jaw, a restorative dentist to design the dental crown and a lab to make the crowns according to the dentist’s instructions.
 Each implant is customized specifically to you, and much time and effort goes into the procedure for your individual case.